eslint/eslint.org/src/content/blog/2023-09-26-preparing-custom-rules-eslint-v9.md

 ### `context.getAncestors()`

-The `context.getAncestors()` method is another method on `context` that used the internal traversal state to return the ancestors of the currently visited node.
-And also similar to `context.getScope()`, this meant the method was both limited and unclear.
+The `context.getAncestors()` method is another method on `context` that uses the internal traversal state to return the ancestors of the currently visited node.
+Also similar to `context.getScope()`, this meant the method was both limited and unclear.
 We are deprecating this method and will remove it in v9.0.0.
 The replacement method is `SourceCode#getAncestors(node)` (added in v8.38.0), which requires you to pass in the node whose ancestors you want to retrieve.
 Here is an example that checks for the correct method to use:

 ```js
 module.exports = {